- Slow down when approaching corners and always keep to the left.

 - Check for road closures.
 Many roads and tracks are seasonally closed to protect the roads from damage during the wetter months (typically from the long weekend in June through to the end of October) or can be closed due to road and bridge repairs.

-- Forest road closures can be viewed on the department’s MapShare site (choose the More To Explore layer) or in the More To Explore app – road closures show red lines on these maps.
+- Forest road closures can be viewed on the department’s Public Access MapShare website or in the More To Explore app – On these maps current road closures show as red lines and upcoming/proposed road closures show as purple lines.

 On this page: